Table of Contents

 If you are a person who is running a small business then there are a lot of things that are important while setting up a business.
 Buying a server for your small business is also an important one.
-Planning to buy a server for your small business?
+Planning to buy server for your small business?
 Here’s a quick checklist.

-A server is used to manage multiple network services such as email, manage threat, connectivity of the internet, file and printer sharing, remote access and data backup.
+A server is used to manage multiple network services such as email, manage threat, connectivity of the internet, file and printer sharing, remote access, and data backup.
 Buying a server for a small business purpose is a bit confusing with so many servers to choose from.
 But it won’t be so complicated if you keep in mind a few things.

-Now let’s come to the processor or CPU or Central Processing Unit determines the speed at which you access your data for your business needs.
+Now let’s come to the processor or CPU or Central Processing Unit that determines the speed at which you access your data for your business needs.
 Speed is measured in gigahertz (GHz) the processor that has a speed of 2 to 4 GHz should be more than enough for a small business.

 This is an important hardware component.
 Hard drives give you an idea about how much information you can store and use.
 Storage capacity usually ranges from 128 gigabytes for small computers to 2+ terabytes on bigger machines.
 So if you run a small business and your storage needs are small then usually 200 to 500 GB storage should be enough.